findhit/findhit-promise/README.md

 			// Otherwise
 			done( a2, b2 );
 		})
+			// If you have more actions on the same environment
-			// You can configure contexts for chained actions by:
+			// you can configure them to be chained to this promise by:

 				// specifying function
 				// .extend( name, fn, context )